Xilinx/Vitis-AI-Tutorials/Feature_Tutorials/tf2_quant_fine_tune/README.md

 ft_model = quantizer.get_qat_model()
 ```

-After that, training is run using the .compile() and .fit() methods of the tf.kKeras API.
+After that, training is run using the .compile() and .fit() methods of the tf.keras API.

 Once the quantization-aware training has completed, evaluation will be run and should give an accuracy of approximately 85% which should be almost identical to the original floating-point model accuracy.